 - a.
-The formal written/electronic evaluation is prepared by the BSW Field Instructor on a form provided by the BSW Field Office; as of Fall 2015 the forms can be completed on line. - b.
-The student must read the written evaluation and must sign it to indicate that s/he has read it prior to transmittal of the evaluation to the BSW Faculty Field Liaison/Field Coordinator by the BSW Field Instructor. - c.
+The Final BSW Evaluation is completed by the BSW Field Instructor on Tevera. - b.
+The student must read the written evaluation and must sign it to indicate that s/he has read it prior to transmittal of the evaluation to the BSW Faculty Field Liaison/Field Coordinator by the BSW Field Instructor.

+- c.
 If the Student disagrees with any part of the evaluation, s/he may attach a signed addendum noting areas of disagreement. - d.
 The BSW Field Instructor must also sign the evaluation prior to transmitting it to the Faculty Field Liaison/Field Coordinator.